Can you teach me to clean a skull or offer any internships?

 I don’t offer any classes, internships, or lessons on bone cleaning at this time.
 If you are wanting to try skull cleaning for yourself, there are numerous sources of information available to you online.
 The best advice I can give anyone who wants to get into bone cleaning is to do a lot of research, have a lot of patience, and experiment.
 It will involve some hard, dirty, stinky work and lots of trial and error.
 I’ve been cleaning bones for many years now and I’m still encountering new challenges and always trying to refine and improve my process.

-As long as you are in the US, absolutely.
+As long as you are in the US and your skull is legal to own and transport, absolutely.
 There will be some work and expense involved to package the specimen appropriately and ship it quickly enough to arrive in good condition.
 I’m happy to walk you through the process, just get in touch and I will provide details.
 Never ship a specimen to me without my awareness or agreement to a shipping date.

 Can I ship a specimen to you?